Schedule an Appointment

 Before you come to your COVID-19 Vaccine appointment, please:

-- You can receive the Pfizer vaccine if you are 16 years of age and older.
+- You can receive the Pfizer vaccine if you are 12 years of age and older, parental consent is needed if your are under the age of 18.
 You must be 18 years of age or older to receive the Moderna Vaccine.
-If you are not 18 years of age or older and schedule a Moderna appointment, your appointment will be cancelled.
+If you do not meet age requirements and schedule an appointment, your appointment will be cancelled..

 - Do not arrive more than 15 minutes early to your appointment time.

-- If you have insurance, please provide that information when booking your appointment.
+- If you have insurance, please provide that information.
 You will not be billed for any cost of the vaccine if insurance does not pay.

 Second Dose Appointment Scheduling:

 You will receive a 'Second Dose Appointment Information Card' during your first dose appointment informing you of when your second dose appointment will be.
 If you received a 'Second Dose Appointment Information Card', you DO NOT need to make an appointment for your second dose.
 If you did not receive a 'Second Dose Appointment Information Card' or have questions about your second dose appointment, please call 704-878-5300 and press 1.

 It is recommended that your get your first and second dose of COVID-19 from the same provider.
 If you did not receive your first dose of COVID-19 vaccine from the Iredell County Health Department, please reach out to the provider you received your first dose from and inquire about receiving your second dose from that provider.

 You MUST receive the same brand of vaccine for both your first and second dose.